RiddleAndCode/rtd-docs/docs/Product-Introduction/full-node-service.md

 ## Summary

-* Full node service is an integrative part of the Digital Asset Management Solution (TMP) for each client that comes without extra cost.
+* Full node service is an integrative part of the Token Management Platform (TMP) for each client that comes without extra cost.
 * The service is developed to reduce the dependency on third-party node uptime and provide stable and reliable full node connectivity to the respective blockchain/DLT networks.

 By definition, Distributed Ledger Technology is distributed.
 This distributed nature means that a stable connection to a full node of each currency is a prerequisite for seamless and swift execution and verification of a transaction against various ledgers, including Bitcoin and Ethereum.